tzwel/renu/README.md

 # renu

-A simple utility for renaming files
+Renu is a simple but powerful command line tool for renaming files in batches.
+It covers all the basic tasks such as adding prefixes and suffixes to filenames, and handles more advanced use cases like regex substitution and custom filename formats using pre-defined tokens

 ---